Yes, I'm going to poke sharks...

 What I am in fact going to be doing for the next three weeks (in theory, more on that and the associated ‘Free Willy’ a-holes later), is assisting an ongoing research project which focuses on the foraging behaviour of great white sharks in Gansbaai, South Africa.

-Through innovative, non-invasive technologies, we’re aiming to build upon an existing dataset and fingers-crossed, uncover some new details about white shark behaviour in the process.
+Through innovative, non-invasive technologies, we’re aiming to build upon an existing dataset and fingers-crossed, uncover some of the mysteries behind these animals’ day to day life.

 Thinking about it, the title of this journal entry is quite misleading and could in fairness, be considered the absolute antithesis of what we’re actually aiming to do, from practical, scientific and ethical perspectives.